USMAI-Library-Consortium/sru-queryer/readme.md

 As part of the 'Integrating with APIs' functionality (The second-to-last section), this class has a corresponding dict representation.
 Internally, the library will use this dict to create a RawCQL object.
 Keep in mind that this works the same as the above object EXCEPT that padding is automatically added.

 You MUST include 'type' for this dict to be recognized as RawCQL.
+Both keys are required.

 The format is as follows: